cloudflare/devweek/readme.md

 Deploy your first Cloudflare Worker with Wrangler.

-### 1B – Portfolio Project
+### 1B – Concert Promoter

 > **Example Solution:** TODO

-Deploy your first Cloudflare Worker with Wrangler.
+Music fans from all over the world visit your site to find the soonest concert nearest to their location.
+When your page is requested, render a list of upcoming events, reacting to the client's current location.

 ### 2 – Pick a Framework